Corinthian Cast Stone · Est. 1998 · 27 Years Architectural Stone

 Custom Color Matching

-We match glazes in-house from samples, archival photos, or physical mock-ups — exactly as the major terracotta manufacturers do.
+We match glazes in-house from samples, archival photos, or physical mock-ups — the same process the major terracotta manufacturers use.
 Our glaze library is built around NYC landmark buildings, and every color match comes with a physical sample for owner and LPC review before production begins.

 In-House Glaze Development